singingwolfboy/netlify-home/_posts/2015-10-29-netlify-news-no-7.md

 ## Prerendering
 If you’re using a single page app for a site that’s not behind a login, SEO is an important concern.
-Pre-rendering is the answer, and netlify has supported external prerendering services like prerender.io for a while.
+Pre-rendering is the answer, and Netlify has supported external prerendering services like prerender.io for a while.

 Now we’re proud to announce that Netlify has this feature built-in!